smaremanda/add-in-docs/publish/package-your-add-in-using-napa-or-visual-studio.md

 3. In the  **Publish your add-in** page, choose the **Deploy your web project** link.

     The  **Publish Web** dialog box appears.
-For more information about using this wizard, see[How to: Deploy a Web Project using On-Click Publishing in Visual Studio](http://msdn.microsoft.com/en-us/library/dd465337.aspx).
+For more information about using this wizard, see [How to: Deploy a Web Project using On-Click Publishing in Visual Studio](http://msdn.microsoft.com/en-us/library/dd465337.aspx).

 ### To package your add-in